genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 ##    -5.0386455
 ```

-The Tower of Pisa is about 56 meters high, since we are just dropping the object there is no initial velocity, and half the constant of gravity is 9.8/2=4.9 meters per second squared.
+The Tower of Pisa is about 56 meters high.
+Since we are just dropping the object there is no initial velocity, and half the constant of gravity is 9.8/2=4.9 meters per second squared.

 #### The `lm` Function
 R has a very convenient function that fits these models.
 We will learn more about this function later, but here is a preview: